JetBrains/kotlin-multiplatform-dev-docs/topics/tools/recommended-ides.md

 If you want the best Kotlin Multiplatform development experience, we recommend using [JetBrains Fleet](https://www.jetbrains.com/fleet/).

-It supports testing and debugging your code on all of the platforms your project targets.
-You can also navigate between Kotlin
-Multiplatform code and code written in other languages interoperable with Kotlin.
+It supports testing and debugging your code on all the platforms your project targets.
+You can also navigate between Kotlin Multiplatform code and code written in other languages interoperable with Kotlin.

 See the [Use Fleet for Multiplatform development](fleet.md) tutorial to get started.